aaveryjj/indigenous-research/pages/IndigenousResearch.md

 While Indigneous authorship was not a collection requirement, many of these works are written by Indigenous people and/or in connection with Indigneous tribes and communities.
 My hope is that this collection uplifts and centers Indigenous voices.

-Common principles of Indigenous research
+Common key tenants of Indigenous-led research include Reciprocity, Relationality, Respect, and Responsibility.

 For a list of Indigenous Studies / Native American Studies programs in the United States, visit the [Association on American Indian Affairs.](https://www.indian-affairs.org/nativestudies.html)